jvalteren/Seaside-Wiki/Seaside-Load-Groups-and-Packages.md

 * **Development**: Development tools
 * **Slime**: Lint rules

 All the web server adaptors are also contained in separate groups.
 You need at least one adaptor to serve your Seaside application.
-We recommend

-* **Zinc**: Default in Pharo (http://zn.stfx.eu/zn/index.html)
+* **Zinc**: Default (and recommended) in Pharo (http://zn.stfx.eu/zn/index.html)
 * **WebClient**: Squeak only. (http://ss3.gemstone.com/ss/WebClient.html)
 * **Swazoo**: http://www.squeaksource.com/@nRFs5PD_3rsW_l2b/z59e7NTB
 * **Kom**